iot-router/iot-router.github.io/CONVENTION.md

 \* Well defined and comprehensive API&#39;s MUST be provided for integration into applications.
 If existing chip vendor driver APIs are not natively available for _OpenWrt_, the driver APIs from their Linux-based SDKs MUST be ported to _OpenWrt_ by the device vendor.
 The general provision of all driver APIs is done as an integrated part of the router FW Image/Build.

-References:
+###References:

-- --Z/IP Gateway SDK as part of via SiLabs development tool &quot;Simplicity Studio&quot;; current version 7.11.x
+- Z/IP Gateway SDK as part of via SiLabs development tool &quot;Simplicity Studio&quot;; current version 7.11.x
-- --ZigBee SDK 6.x
+- ZigBee SDK 6.x

 \*\* A safe CPU load on the host device of maximum 85% MUST be maintained under the assumption that 3-5 lightweightcontainer apps with a load comparable to the SH client are executed simultaneously.

-**Minimal functional requirements on the hosting device due to additional service agents, clients and apps running in a container.**
+#Minimal functional requirements on the hosting device due to additional service agents, clients and apps running in a container.

-Monitoring and protection service &quot;M\_namespace&quot;
+##Monitoring and protection service &quot;M\_namespace&quot;

 Basic requirements that apply through a protection service designed for the home network and all connected (IoT) devices.